-- 2. Navigate to the Software > Packages > Lock tab on the managed system to see a list of all available packages. - 3.
-Select the packages to lock, and click [Request Lock].
-You can also choose to enter a date and time for the lock to activate.
-Leave the date and time blank if you want the lock to activate as soon as possible.
+- 2. Navigate to the menu:Software[Packages > Lock] tab on the managed system to see a list of all available packages. - 3.
+Select the packages to lock, and click btn:[Request Lock].
+Pick date and time for the lock to activate.
+By default, the lock is activated as soon as possible.
 Note that the lock might not activate immediately. - 4.
-To remove a package lock, select the packages to unlock and click [Request Unlock].
-Leave the date and time blank if you want the lock to deactivate as soon as possible.
-The lock might not deactivate immediately.
+To remove a package lock, select the packages to unlock and click btn:[Request Unlock].
+Pick date and time as with activating the lock.